White rhinoceros: In captivity

 A pair of southern white rhinos at the Tobu Zoo in Saitama, Japan.

-The vast majority of white rhinos in zoos and wildlife parks globally are southern white rhinos (Ceratotherium simum simum).
-In 2021, their worldwide captive population was estimated to be over 1,000 individuals.

-Wild-caught southern white rhinos have demonstrated a good capacity to breed in captivity, provided they are given adequate space, appropriate nutrition, and the presence of other breeding-age females.
-However, a persistent challenge in captive management is the notably low rate of reproduction among captive-born southern white females, a phenomenon for which the underlying reasons are still not fully understood and are subject to ongoing research.
+All white rhinos in zoos and wildlife parks globally are southern white rhinos; in 2021, their worldwide captive population was estimated to be over 1,000 individuals.
+Wild-caught southern whites will readily breed in captivity given appropriate amounts of space and food, as well as the presence of other female rhinos of breeding age.
+However, for reasons that are not currently understood, the rate of reproduction is extremely low among captive-born southern white females.

-Regarding the northern white rhinoceros (Ceratotherium simum cottoni), the San Diego Zoo Safari Park in California, United States, played a significant role in attempting to conserve the subspecies.
-The park housed two NWRs on loan from the Dvůr Králové Zoo: Angalifu, a wild-caught male who died of old age on 14 December 2014, and Nola, a female born in 1974, who was euthanized on 22 November 2015, due to declining health.
-These deaths, along with the death of Suni (one of the males translocated to Kenya) in 2014, and later Sudan in 2018, left Najin and Fatu as the sole survivors.
-These two females reside at the Ol Pejeta Conservancy in Kenya, where they were transferred in 2009 from Dvůr Králové Zoo as part of the critical effort to conserve the subspecies in its natural habitat range.
-They remain under constant 24-hour armed guard to protect them from poaching threats.
+The San Diego Zoo Safari Park in California, United States, played a role in attempting to conserve the northern white rhino.
+The park housed two northern white rhinos: Angalifu, a wild-caught male who died of old age on 14 December 2014, and Nola, a female born in 1974, who had been on loan from the Dvůr Králové Zoo in the Czech Republic since 1989.
+She was euthanized on 22 November 2015, due to declining health.
+The other four captive northern white rhinos were loaned to Ol Pejeta Conservancy in Kenya, and only two remain alive.
+Females Najin and Fatu are still living, while males Suni and Sudan died in 2014 and 2018, respectively.
+The northern white rhinos had been transferred to Ol Pejeta Conservancy from the Dvůr Králové Zoo in 2009 in an attempt to protect the taxa in their natural habitat.
+The only two northern white rhinos left are maintained under 24-hour armed guard in Kenya.